 Greece, Croatia, Montenegro, Italy, Spain, Turkey & Beyond

-We have direct experience with yachts based in Greece, Croatia, Montenegro and beyond!
+We have direct experience with private charter yachts based in Greece, Croatia, Montenegro and beyond!
 We feel that our time sailing in Greece years ago was what inspired us to continue exploring the world via private charter catamarans and sailboats.

 The yacht charter season in the Med begins in early April and ends in November.
 High season for charter yachts is from the last week of July until the first week of September.
 Keep in mind that the water will still be chilly in April & May, but by June the water temperatures reach a pleasant 74°F.

 All this considered, we have found the best time to sail Greece and Croatia to be around the last two weeks of May and the first two weeks of June.
 If snorkeling and swimming at beaches and anchorages are important, the months of June and July are ideal.
 The water overall in all the anchorages is deeper and a darker blue than in the Caribbean.